bokkypoobah/BluzelleCrowdsaleContractAudit/audit/README.md

 ## Summary

-[Bluzelle](https://bluzelle.com/) intends to run a crowdsale commencing in Nov 2017.
+[Bluzelle](https://bluzelle.com/) intends to run a crowdsale commencing in Jan 2018.

 Bok Consulting Pty Ltd was commissioned to perform an audit on the Bluzelle's crowdsale and token Ethereum smart contract.